benmvp/slides/2018/reactalicante/react-perf.md

   * Cache the results,
   * If the inputs don't change, nothing is recalculated
 - **ONE:** Use a function from `reselect` called `createSelector` to create memoized selector
-- **TWO:** It takes an array of "input-selectors" as first param
+- **TWO:** It takes an array of "input-selectors" as first parameter
 - **THREE:** `getTodos` & `getVisibilityFilter`
   * They are simple functions that retrieve properties off of `state`
-- **FOUR:** Then the second parameter is the transformation function that generates derived data
+- **FOUR:** Then the second parameter of `createSelector` is the transformation function that generates derived data
-- **FIVE:** And `getVisibleTodos` is called passing in `state`
+- **FIVE:** And `getVisibleTodos` is called passing in entire `state`
   * Will return the derived visible todos
   * But will be cached if calculated before
 - Benefit of the cache is:
-  - Save on unnecessary calculation
+  - 1/ Save on unnecessary calculation
-  - Save on unnecessary data copying
+  - 2/ Save on unnecessary data copying
-  - Save on unnecessary reconciliation cuz object is the same
+  - 3/ Save on unnecessary reconciliation because object will be the same

 =====
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->